FredHutch/coop/_posts/2020-03-02-instructor_training.md

 Following completion of this training, attendees are encouraged to complete the [checkout procedure](https://carpentries.github.io/instructor-training/checkout/index.html) to become fully certified as a Carpentries instructor.
 Additional opportunities to gain teaching experience are also available through [fredhutch.io](http://www.fredhutch.io).

 Not sure if this training is for you?
+Please keep in mind that you don't have to have expert coding skills to benefit from this training!
 Your attendance at this workshop will help you:
 - Develop a solid understanding of how to teach computational methods for both classroom and outreach activities
 - Learn about educational psychology, which benefits both you and your future students
 - Build your teaching skills by practicing teaching coding and data skills to other class participants